Zulu-class submarine

-The Soviet Navy's Project 611 (NATO reporting name: Zulu class) were one of the first Soviet post-Second-World-War attack submarines.
+The Soviet Navy's Project 611 (NATO reporting name: Zulu) were one of the first Soviet post-Second-World-War attack submarines.
 They were similarly capable to the American GUPPY fleet-boat conversions.
 They were a contemporary of the Whiskey-class submarines and shared a similar sonar arrangement.
 Like most conventional submarines designed 1946–1960, their design was influenced by the German World War II Type XXI submarine.

 Design

-The first few boats of the class were equipped with twin 57mm and twin 25mm anti-aircraft guns and no snorkels, although the guns were removed and snorkels added soon after the boats entered service.
+The first few boats of the class were equipped with twin 57 mm and twin 25 mm anti-aircraft guns and no snorkels, although the guns were removed and snorkels added soon after the boats entered service.
 Six were converted in 1956 to become the world's first ballistic missile submarines, one armed with a single R-11FM Scud missile and five others with two Scuds each.
 They were designated as Project AV 611 and received the NATO reporting name of Zulu V. The missiles were too long to be contained in the boat's hull, and extended into the enlarged sail.
-To be fired, the submarine had to surface and raise the missile out of the sail.
-Soviet submarine B-67 successfully launched a missile on 16 September 1955.
+To be fired, the submarine had to surface and raise the missile out of the sail. successfully launched a missile on 16 September 1955.

-The Zulus were the basis for the very successful Foxtrot-class submarine, which lent their hull to the Golf class of ballistic missile submarine.
+The Zulus were the basis for the very successful s, which lent their hull to the of ballistic missile submarine.